rayliegh7/rayliegh7/README.md

-# Hi, I'm Suryakant Ghodake 👋
+# Hi, I'm Suryakant Ghodke 👋

 I'm a recent graduate in B.Sc.IT with a strong passion for data science and machine learning.
 Here's a little about me: